 If you have childhood memories of the famous game Monopoly, then you’ll be excited to know that there is a day dedicated to the game itself.
 If you love their little figurines, counting up the money, and those get out of jail free cards, then read more about the history of this amazing holiday and what you can do to celebrate it.

 History of National Play Monopoly Day

-The idea of the Monopoly game occurred back in 1903 when American anti-monopolist Elizabeth Magie create a game in order to explain the single tax theory of Henry George.
-Henry George’s tax theory was that owning a monopoly over specific arrangements and interactions of materials could be caused great issues to the economy, and thus supported land value taxes and patent rents onto monopolized companies and businesses.
+The idea that eventually became Monopoly occurred back in 1903 when American anti-monopolist Elizabeth Magie created a game in order to explain the single tax theory of Henry George.
+Henry George’s tax theory was that owning a monopoly over specific arrangements and interactions of materials could cause great issues to the economy, and thus supported land value taxes and patent rents onto monopolized companies and businesses.

 Lizzie Magie henceforth decided to create the game, called the Landlord’s Game, in order to explain the effects of monopoly into simpler terms and thus created her patent in 1904 and published her game in 1906.
 Although Charles Darrow created a semi-copyrighted version of Monopoly, it wasn’t until the Parker Brother’s in 1935 sold a similar game called Monopoly that it gained popularity and as history states it, in 1991 Hasbro Inc. bought Parker Brothers and thus bought Monopoly.